frc1678/pit-scout-2016/Pods/Instabug/README.md

 1. [Download the Instabug SDK](https://s3.amazonaws.com/instabug-pro/sdk_releases/Instabug.zip)

-2. Extract it then drag & drop the Instabug.framework files to your project, and make sure that the "Copy items if needed" checkbox is checked
+2. Extract it then drag & drop the Instabug.framework and Instabug.bundle files to your project, and make sure that the "Copy items if needed" checkbox is checked.

+3. Make sure your project links to the following system frameworks.
+You can add these under your project's Build Phases tab, under Link Binary With Libraries.
+	* AVFoundation.framework
+	* CoreGraphics.framework
+	* CoreMotion.framework
+	* CoreTelephony.framework
+	* SystemConfiguration.framework
+	* UIKit.framework

 ## Usage